-Tax controls and your pension
+Tax and your pension

 One of the benefits of saving with a registered pension scheme, such as the LGPS, is that you receive tax relief on the contributions you pay into the scheme.
-Her Majesty's Revenue and Customs (HMRC) restricts the amount of tax relief you can receive.
+HM Revenue and Customs (HMRC) restricts the amount of tax relief you can receive.

-Most people will be able to save as much as they wish as their pension savings will be less than the allowances.
+Most people will be able to save as much as they wish as their pension savings will be less than the limit.
 However, if you are thinking of making additional pension savings, such as AVCs, it is important that you are aware of the restrictions.